News

 Merk Farm's flooded strawberry field.
 Hopefully the water will dry up in time for the Merk's to plant next spring's crop in two weeks./ Photo courtesy of Merk Farms

-Corbett Brothers Produce, a major vegetable operation in Echols County, reported harvestable produce destroyed along with multiple farm shops.
+A major vegetable operation in Echols County that asked to remain unnamed reported harvestable produce destroyed along with multiple farm shops.
 The farm’s fall crops include squash, peppers and eggplants.

 Danny O’Steen summed up Helene this way: “This was a storm of a lifetime that couldn’t have come at a worse time for Georgia farmers as they were starting the harvest season.”